Army: India

-India's armies were among the first in the world.
-In the first recorded battle, the Battle of the Ten Kings, a Hindu Aryan king named Sudas defeated an alliance of ten kings and their supportive chieftains.
-During the Iron Age, the Maurya and Nanda Empires had the largest armies in the world, the peak being approximately over 600,000 Infantry, 30,000 Cavalry, 8,000 War-Chariots and 9,000 War Elephants not including tributary state allies.
+During the Iron Age, the Maurya and Nanda Empires had one of the largest armies in the world, the peak being approximately over 600,000 Infantry, 30,000 Cavalry, 8,000 War-Chariots and 9,000 War Elephants not including tributary state allies.
 In the Gupta age, large armies of longbowmen were recruited to fight off invading horse archer armies.
-Elephants, pikemen and cavalry were other featured troops.
+Elephants, pikemen, and cavalry were other featured troops.

-In Rajput times, the main piece of equipment was iron or chain-mail armor, a round shield, either a curved blade or a straight sword, a chakra disc, and a katar dagger.

 China

 The states of China raised armies for at least 1000 years before the Spring and Autumn Annals.
 By the Warring States period, the crossbow had been perfected enough to become a military secret, with bronze bolts that could pierce any armor.
-Thus any political power of a state rested on the armies and their organization.
+Thus, any political power of a state rested on the army and its organization.
 China underwent political consolidation of the states of Han (韓), Wei (魏), Chu (楚), Yan (燕), Zhao (趙) and Qi (齊), until by 221 BCE, Qin Shi Huang (秦始皇帝), the first emperor of the Qin dynasty, attained absolute power.
-This first emperor of China could command the creation of a Terracotta Army to guard his tomb in the city of Xi'an (西安), as well as a realignment of the Great Wall of China to strengthen his empire against insurrection, invasion and incursion.
+The first emperor of China could command the creation of a Terracotta Army to guard his tomb in the city of Xi'an (西安).
+In addition to a realignment of the Great Wall of China to strengthen his empire against insurrection, invasion, and incursion.

 Sun Tzu's The Art of War remains one of China's Seven Military Classics, even though it is two thousand years old.
 Since no political figure could exist without an army, measures were taken to ensure only the most capable leaders could control the armies.
 Civil bureaucracies (士大夫) arose to control the productive power of the states, and their military power.